 “Dogs are not our whole life, but they make our lives whole.” —Roger Caras, photographer and writer

-I am a serious hobby breeder of Golden Retrievers, and I run my kennel out of my home in Northern Virginia.
+I am a serious hobby breeder and preservation breeder of purpose bred Golden Retrievers, and I run my kennel out of my home in Northern Virginia.
 My goal is to have two litters each year, raised in my home and well socialized by exposure to adults, children, other dogs, and cats.
 I have golden retriever puppies for sale perhaps once or twice a year.
 I have had as many as three litters in the same year due to unusual circumstances, but have had several years with no litters at all due to show or training schedules or my personal schedule.
 My foundation bitch is a GRCA Outstanding Dam, having produced a number of accomplished kids.

 My pups are wonderful companions, and some are being shown successfully in the conformation ring.
 Two of the pups from my 2012 litter are AKC Grand Champions.
 Another pup from a repeat of that breeding is an AKC Grand Champion.
 He is a proven stud, available to approved bitches.
 All three of those pups have other titles in Rally and/or Dock Diving, and have all their medical clearances - hips, elbows, eyes, and hearts have tested normal.
 Please feel free to look at the health clearances for Eta D'Oro Goldens dogs and their parents or others in their pedigrees at the Orthopedic Foundation for Animals website: http://offa.org.

-In the two generations of dogs I have produced, you will find titled dogs excelling in conformation, agility, nose work, tracking, and obedience, and I have produced certified therapy dogs and active gun dogs.
+In the three generations of dogs I have produced, you will find titled dogs excelling in conformation, agility, nose work, tracking, and obedience, and I have produced certified therapy dogs and active gun dogs.
 And, of course, they are much loved by their people!
 I breed for intelligence and that correct golden temperament as well as the breed standard, so these are smart, biddable, and beautiful golden retrievers, who can do it all.
 For information on my upcoming or most recent litter, please use the button on top of this page to inquire about a puppy.

 “Golden retrievers are not bred to be guard dogs, and considering the size of their hearts and their irrepressible joy in life, they are less likely to bite than to bark, less likely to bark than to lick a hand in greeting.
 In spite of their size, they think they are lap dogs, and in spite of being dogs, they think they are also human, and nearly every human they meet is judged to have the potential to be a boon companion who might, at many moment, cry, "Let's go!" and lead them on a great adventure.” ― Dean Koontz